 How It Works

 Transit Displays are computer-driven with Redmon software.
-The customizable software delivers real-time information and content on-the-go.
-Each content item is like a puzzle-piece of info that can be moved or modified on the display.
-Your data is fed to Redmon's software via the internet along with your custom design and that's it; you have a Transit Display!
+In addition, the customizable software delivers real-time information and content on-the-go.
+Each content item resembles a puzzle-piece of info moved or modified on the display.
+Moreover, our data is fed to Redmon's software via the internet.
+In addition to your custom design and that's it; you have a Transit Display!

 The Transit Display software divides content into modules.
-This approach provides many options for communicating information effectively.
-Redmon's Transit Display comes with over a dozen modules that can be configured to
+Firstly, this approach provides many options for communicating information effectively.
+Redmon's Transit Display includes over a dozen modules configured to

 create a unique display to suit your needs.